Visual Discrimination Activities

 If you have been to my website before, you will have realized that I am not a fan of worksheets!
 I firmly believe that hands-on activities are much better for developing kids' skills.

-These printable resources are fantastic as they either cut up into cards that can be used in a a hands-on activity or your child can point to the solution while doing the activity with you.
+These printable resources can either cut up into cards that can be used in a a hands-on activity or your child can point to the solution while doing the activity with you.
+No need to fill in answers with a pencil!

-These are my favorite printable visual discrimination activities for kindergarten and I have used them over and over with the kids I have worked with.
+These are my favorite printable visual discrimination worksheets for kindergarten and I have used them over and over with the kids I have worked with.

 Simply click on the image to read a description of the printable.